Colorado River Compact: Provisions

-A 1927 effort among the lower basin states to agree how to share shortages and surplus failed.
-Arizona feared that during times of shortage, she would have to release stored water from the Gila River system to Mexico.
-Led by Fred Colter, the state refused to sign the Compact until two months after Colter's death in 1944.
+A 1927 effort among the lower basin states to agree on how to share shortages and surpluses failed.
+Arizona feared that during times of shortage, it would have to release stored water from the Gila River system to Mexico.
+Led by Fred Colter, the state refused to sign the compact until two months after Colter died in 1944.
 In 1944, Mexico and the U.S. negotiated a treaty granting Mexico the right to 1.5 million acre-feet of Colorado River water.

-The 1928 Boulder Canyon Project Act provided a way for the nation to move ahead with construction of dams and diversions without the approval of Arizona.
-It invited the three lower basin states to divide the waters of the Colorado with 2.8 million acre-feet to Arizona, 300,000 acre-feet to Nevada and 4.4 million acre-feet to California.
-It gave Congressional pre-approval to such allotments, and to sharing any surplus equally between California and Arizona.The specific state allotments in the Boulder Canyon Act were disputed by Arizona until the United States Supreme Court upheld the amount in the 1963 decision in Arizona v.
+The 1928 Boulder Canyon Project Act allowed the nation to proceed with dam and diversion construction without Arizona's approval.
+It invited the three lower basin states to divide the waters of the Colorado with 2.8 million acre-feet to Arizona, 300,000 acre-feet to Nevada, and 4.4 million acre-feet to California.
+It gave Congressional pre-approval to such allotments and to sharing any surplus equally between California and Arizona.
+The specific state allotments in the Boulder Canyon Act were disputed by Arizona until the United States Supreme Court upheld the amount in the 1963 decision in Arizona v.
 California.

-Arizona took other steps as well to protect its water and keep California from gaining too large a share.
+Arizona also took other steps to protect its water and prevent California from gaining too large a share.
 In 1934, Arizona, unhappy with California's decision to dam and divert the river, called out the National Guard and even commissioned a two-boat "navy."
 The contentions over water sharing and the provisions of the Boulder Canyon Project Act were eventually settled in court through a series of four Arizona v.
-California Supreme Court decisions.The case lasted 11 years and cost over $5 million, requiring the work of over 50 lawyers.
+California Supreme Court decisions.
+The case lasted 11 years and cost over $5 million, requiring the work of over 50 lawyers.
 Arizona v.
 California found, for the first time, that Congress had the power to allocate water to the states and had done so through the Boulder Canyon Act, for the lower states (which are California, Nevada, and Arizona).
 While the Court ultimately ruled in favor of Arizona, it agreed with California's interpretation of how it should receive surplus water supplies.
-The 1963 court decision ended many years of dispute, clearing the way for the Central Arizona Project, authorized by Congress in 1968.
+The 1963 court decision ended years of dispute, clearing the way for the Central Arizona Project, which was authorized by Congress in 1968.